How to Identify and Control Broadleaf Weeds

 Common broadleaf weeds

-Here are some common broadleaf weeds that you might find in your lawn and their defining characteristics.
+Here are some common types of broadleaf weeds you might find in your lawn and their defining characteristics.

 Broadleaf plantain (Plantago major)